 Mind Stuff — The Next Frontier in your Yoga Practice

-I realized this is 23 pages of mind stuff trying to teach you about the power your mind stuff … So lets break it down into 4 different areas I am approaching:
+I realized this is over 20 pages of mind stuff trying to teach you about the power your mind stuff … So lets break it down into different areas I am approaching:

-- Your nervous system and how your thoughts effect your nervous system (pages 1-7).
+- Your nervous system and how your thoughts effect your nervous system.
 This is powerful alone, you can stop the stress response in a second by changing your mind!

 The other sides of Yoga

 There comes a time when we’ve done enough asana!
-While asana will remain in a daily yoga practice, what I mean is its time to move beyond asana and stop defining your yoga by your asana!
+While asana will remain in a daily yoga practice, what I mean is its time to move beyond asana and stop defining your yoga by your physical performance.

 The Inner Experience